parsiya/parsiya.net/content/post/2020/2020-11-15-python-simplehttpserver-customize/index.markdown

     self.wfile.write(bytes(authz, "utf-8"))
 ```

-Note: Header names are not case-sensitive in HTTP (or here).
+Note: Header names are not case-sensitive in HTTP (or in this module).

 {{< imgcap title="03.py" src="03.png" >}}

 # Reading The Body of POST Requests
-To handle POST requests we need to implement `do_POST` (d'oh).
-To read the body
+To handle POST requests we need to implement `do_POST` (surprise).
+To read the
-of the POST request we:
+body of the POST request we:

 1. Read the `Content-Length` header in the incoming request.
 2. Read that many bytes from `self.rfile`.
     1. I could not find a way to read "all bytes" in `rfile`.
 I had to rely on
-       the header.
+       the `Content-Length` header.

 ```python
 def do_POST(self):